-This defines the rate at which the telescope, instrument, and AO system move across the sky in order to keep an object centered in the field of view.
+This defines the rate at which the telescope, instrument, and AO system move across the sky in order to keep an object centred in the field of view.

-Sidereal tracking is the standard mode.
-This applies to most science targets, which remain at a fixed right ascension and declination for the duration of an OB (although in some cases an object's proper motion may
+• Target: sidereal, AO: sidereal.
+This applies to most science targets, which remain at a fixed right ascension and declination for the duration of an OB.
+The offset between the target and AO star is

 Focal Plane Rotation Modes Field tracking The standard focal plane rotation mode, in which the orientation of the field on the instrument focal plane remains constant.
 Pupil tracking In ERIS, this is used exclusively for Angular Differential Imaging (ADI), and means that the orientation of the pupil on the instrument focal plane remains constant.
 Its primary application is for high contrast imaging with NIX.
 Differential Tracking Modes Sidereal tracking The standard sky tracking mode, in which the telescope (+instrument) and AO system follow targets at a fixed right ascension and declination.
-Adaptive Optics modes NGS-AO On-axis or off-axis LGS-AO With an on-axis or off-axis tip-tilt star Seeing Limited No AO guide star SPIFFIER Observing Modes Integral field spectroscopy FOV: 0.8", 3.2", 8"; R $\sim$ 5k or 10k; 1-2.5 $\mu$ m NIX Observing Modes Short Imaging 13/27 mas/pix (26"/55" FOV); J-K narrow/broad bands Long Imaging 13 mas/pix (26" FOV); L-M narrow/broad bands Apodizing Phase Plate (APP) K-M narrow bands; 13 mas/pix mean that it has moved between epochs of observations).
+Non-sidereal tracking This covers differential tracking, in which the AO guide (or tip-tilt) star is moving relative to the science target, as well as simple non-sidereal tracking, where the AO guide star is the non-sidereal science target.
+Adaptive Optics modes NGS-AO On-axis or off-axis LGS-AO With an on-axis or off-axis tip-tilt star LGS Seeing Enhancer (SE) With LGS but no tip-tilt star Seeing Limited No AO guide star SPIFFIER Observing Modes Integral field spectroscopy FOV: $0.8''$, $3.2''$, $8''$; R $\sim 5k$ or $10k$; $1-2.5\mu m$ NIX Observing Modes Short Imaging 13/27 mas/pix (26''/55'' FOV); J-K narrow/broad bands Long Imaging 13 mas/pix ($26''$ FOV); L - M narrow/broad bands Apodizing Phase Plate (APP) K-M narrow bands; 13 mas/pix Focal Plane Coronography (FPC) L- M bands; 13 mas/pix Sparse Aperture Mask (SAM) J-M bands (narrow-band only for SAM-23); 13 mas/pix Long Slit Spectroscopy (LSS) L band only; $R\sim900$, slit width of 86 mas constant throughput the OB.

-Table 6: Short summary of ERIS modes available in P111.
+Table 6: Short summary of ERIS modes currently available.